kit-ps/pirates/README.md

 ## Evaluation Notes

-The overarching question we need to answer through empirical evaluation is:
+We want to investigate the following hypothesis through empirical evaluation:

-**Does Pirates offer better *scalability* than related work while achieving the ITU's recommended maximum mouth-to-ear latency of 400 ms?**
+**Pirates enables group calls with a mouth-to-ear latency of less than 400 ms.**

 ### Mouth-to-Ear Latency